 Le Cordon Bleu New Zealand is located in the center of Wellington city.
-While we do not operate an accommodation placement service we are able to recommend a range of options close to the school, and are happy to provide advice and assistance if required.
+While we do not operate an accommodation placement service we are able to recommend a range of options close to the school, and are happy to provide advice if required.

 All New Zealand students and international students who are over the age of 18 have the option of securing accommodation before they arrive, or booking into short term accommodation for one or two weeks while they get settled, and then making a decision about where they would like to live.

 The benefit of moving into short term accommodation first is that it gives students the opportunity to inspect facilities before making a long term commitment.
 However, students who would like the security of having their long term accommodation sorted out in advance may prefer to secure a place prior to arrival.

 Below is a description of some of the accommodation types and approximate rates.
 While standards will vary, all of the accommodation options outlined in this document have been assessed by Le Cordon Bleu New Zealand as being of an acceptable standard.